 Explores the fundamentals of advanced screenwriting while focusing on understanding narrative theories and strategies through creation and revision of two short screenplays and production of at least one screenplay that could be used as the basis for a low-budget, independently produced short film.
 Course may be repeated once for credit.
-Prerequisite: WR262 or consent of instructor.
-Offered as needed
+Prerequisite: WR262 with a grade of C or better; or consent of instructor.
+W